andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 ### Align, Indent
-\,l/j/}     - intent range of lines to current cursor H `>ii`         - shift lines of indent block to the right leader al   - easy align leader a-ii - align a 'case' block! to '->'
+\,l/j/}     - intent range of lines to current cursor H dw          - align/pull inwards to the cursorH the first char to the right `>ii`         - shift lines of indent block to the right leader al   - easy align leader a-ii - align a 'case' block! to '->'